Lumi-supercomputer/LUMI-training-materials/docs/2day-next/08-Binding.md

 ???
 Bug "`hpcat` on multiple nodes (click to expand)"
-    As of the time of the last update of this paragraph, `hpcat` runs fine when started from an interactive session created with `sallc`, using `srun` to launch the application on the compute node(s), but it crashes when this is done in a batch script that uses more than one node.
+    As of the time of the last update of this paragraph, `hpcat` runs fine when started from an interactive session created with `salloc`, using `srun` to launch the application on the compute node(s), but it crashes when this is done in a batch script that uses more than one node.
     So we do not really use it yet in the slides and notes.
 When fully stable, it would be a better replacement for the `gpu_check -l` command used in several of the examples.